 Use Online Resources

-The Career Center has many resources available to help you explore careers.
+We have many resources available to help you explore careers.
 The connectSC “Resources” section includes the links below, along with other links that are geared toward specific career areas.

 - What Can I Do With This Major: View a list of majors and how they relate to careers.